nevil2/cams-website/src/lib/content/digitalguide.md

 A separate application enables public access to the routes information.

-This is typically embeded within a club website and is used to publish information on all routes not in current guidebooks.
+This is typically embedded within a club website and is used to publish information on all routes not in current guidebooks.
 For the SMC, this is about 9500 routes.

 The Alpine Club use it to provide full access to Alpine route information to members.